Medium

 Behavioral Health Rehabilitative Services

 Behavioral health rehabilitative services are short-term services meant to reduce, change, or eliminate undesirable behaviors and introduce new skills to develop positive behaviors.
-Services are for individuals of all ages needing mental health help or behavioral interventions who are:
+Services are for members of all ages needing mental health help or behavioral interventions who are:

 • At risk of entering or reentering a mental health facility or hospital with a qualifying World Health Organization Disability Assessment Schedule (WHODAS 2.0) score of 25 or higher or a Daily Living Activities (DLA-20) score of 5 or less; and/or